|

 Unidentified compositions by George Cobb

-Various Internet sources suggest the following
+Various Internet sources suggest the following titles

-compositions through bibliographic entries or other
+through bibliographic entries or other methods of

-methods of verification:
+verification:

 - Cleola